TestExersize/front-end-exersize/README.md

-#Test assignment application for front-end developer vacancy.
+#Test assignment application for front-end developer

-You have simple angular application, source you can find in src, js and style folders.
-You should integrate you component to this application.
-Place your component into index.html file in the div with class `component-container`
+There is a simple angular application, sources can be found in src, js and style folders.
+You have to create a component which should be integrated into this application.

+Note: Place your component into index.html file in the div with class `component-container`.

   ```html
   <div class="component-container">